 In that case, the new owner of the bonds becomes responsible for the tax on the interest accrued during the life of the decedent.
 (The tax isn't due, however, until the new owner cashes in the bonds.)

-On the deduction side of the ledger, all deductible expenses paid before death can be written off on the final return.
+On the deduction side of the ledger, all tax-deductible expenses paid before death can be written off on the final return.
 In addition, medical bills paid within one year after death may be treated as having been paid by the decedent at the time the expenses were incurred.
 That means the cost of a final illness can be deducted on the final return even if the bills were not paid until after death.

 If deductions are not itemized on the final return, the full standard deduction may be claimed, regardless of when during the year the taxpayer died.
 Even if the death occurred on January 1, the full standard deduction is available.
-The same goes for the taxpayer's personal exemption.

 Filing the final return